jaimedelacruz/witt/README.md

 Ne = Pe          / (eos.BK * temp)
 ```

-Finally, background opacities can be obtained for and array of wavelengths
+Finally, background opacities can be obtained for an array of wavelengths
 in Angstroms:
 ```python
 wav = np.float64([5000., 6000.])